MonkeScripts/multivehicle_simulator/README.md

 #### Possible fix
 To fix this issue, you can pre-download the necessary models and worlds from Gazebo Fuel before launching your simulation.
 This way, Gazebo won't need to download them during runtime, which should resolve the hanging issue.
+The Nathan Benderson Park is already downloaded in the `multivehicle_simulator` package under `worlds/nathan_benderson_park`.
+However, if you want to download other models or worlds, you can follow the steps for the Nathan Benderson Park as an example:

 Example with Nathan Benderson Park world:
 1. Download the zipped model from this [website](https://app.gazebosim.org/OpenRobotics/fuel/models/nathan_benderson_park).
 You might need to create a free account to access the download.
 2. Unzip the downloaded file.